-We recommend sealing the decals with Mod Podge and we have a Mod Podge application guide.
-While the decals stick well to the slick, non-porous band, they are susceptible to scratching of the ink, pushing on thin decal parts, and corners and points can catch on fabric enough to start pulling up the edges.
+We highly, very much, strongly recommend sealing the decals with Mod Podge.
+While the decals stick well to the slick, non-porous band, they are susceptible to scratching of the ink, pushing on thin decal parts/corners/point, and the decals can and will catch on fabric enough to start pulling up the edges.

-Mod Podge can help with large decals applied to curvature.
-The large decals can experience stress that is encouraging them to pop off.
+Mod PodgeMod Podge also helps lock down large decals applied to curvature.
+The large decals are experiencing stress that is encouraging them to pop off.

 Mod Podge can be hardly noticeable.
 Most of the helmets in our cranial band picture gallery have Mod Podge applied, and you can't see it in the pictures.